 We do need to use the rod to guide them on the right path.
 But that rod is not a stick or belt or some other physical form of punishment.
 That rod is guidance to help them understand right from wrong.
 Now, it’s true that toddlers can’t really understand that something is hot and shouldn’t be touched, so I’ve seen parents give them a tap on the hand.
 Personally, I don’t see a problem with this because there are times where you just can’t explain something to a child.
 But we should try our best to guide our children with love and understanding, avoiding physical discipline as much as possible.

 “Spare the rod, spoil the child” has been misinterpreted for many years and confused with a verse in the Bible.
 The phrase is NO where to be found in the Bible, but the intent and understanding of it is necessary, regardless of where it comes from.
 The intent is not to physically discipline our children when they do bad.
 The intention is that we need to guide our children through life much like a shepherd does a flock.
 Shepherds use their rod to guide them along the right path, much like parents need to guide their children on the right path, teaching them right from wrong.
-When it comes to disciplining your children, and building a strong relationship with them, guide them with love and understand, not physical discipline and anger.
+When it comes to disciplining your children, and building a strong relationship with them, guide them with love and understanding, not physical discipline and anger.
 Punishment is necessary at times, but physical discipline should be avoided at all costs.
 Guide with love, not anger.